andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 # Containers and Serverless - Amplifying AWS Lambda with Docker Layers

-Docker is a leading technology in the software development world, it has revolutionized how we package and deploy code.
-Its universal compatibility is unmatched, with every cloud provider offering support.
+Docker is a leading technology in the software development world, it has revolutionized how we package and deploy code with almost every cloud provider offering support.

 Imagine you've developed a Dockerized app and you're ready to push it to the cloud.
 You pick AWS to deploy your app to [ECS](https://aws.amazon.com/pm/ecs) with ease, but the process of creating clusters, defining tasks, and ensuring scalability proves more complicated than anticipated.

-Well let me tell you there is an easier way, [AWS Lambda now supports Docker containers](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
+Well... there is an easier way: [Running Docker Containers on AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

 <Image
   src="/images/awsdocker.jpg"